 7) Go back to "connections", and select the VPN from the list of available networks, entering the username and password you created.

-Hint: You can configure your VPN to always be on by clicking "VPN always activated" in the network list.
+Hint: You can configure your VPN to always be on by selecting "VPN always activated" in the network list.

 8) A window for the connection request should open.
 Confirm this by selecting "ok".

-9) When a key symbol appears in your status bar, you are connected to the VPN.
+9) A key symbol in your device's status bar indicates that you are connected to the VPN.

-Android's integrated VPN functionality is not enough to remain anonymous online.
-A VPN provider, which grants access to VPN servers, typically against a fee, is needed to supplement this.
+Android's integrated VPN is not enough to ensure your online anonymity.
+For that, you'll need a VPN service, which grants access to VPN servers, typically against a fee.

-Two possibilities exist for establishing a secure connection: You can manually configure this through your device's settings using the connection data received from the VPN provider (as described in Step 5 above).
-However, downloading and using the intuitive apps offered by VPN providers is even easier, since these apps automatically configure all settings needed to connect to a VPN.
+There are two ways to connect to these: You can manually configure a connection through your device's settings with data from your VPN provider (as described in Step 5 above).
+However, downloading and using their intuitive apps is even easier, since these automatically configure all settings needed to connect to a VPN.

-In these apps, you can select a server from a list of countries, clicking on the "connect" button to connect in a matter of seconds.
-Beyond this, these apps often come with a host of additional functions: With split tunneling for example, you can select which apps use the VPN connection, while double VPN adds a further layer of security by routing your connection through a second server.
+Once installed, a VPN app allows you to select a server from a list of countries, and connect to it instantly with a single tap.
+Typically, these apps also come with a range of extra features: Split tunneling, for example, allows you to select which apps use the VPN connection, while double (or multi-hop) VPN routes your connection through a second server, boosting your security.